graijo/java-tutorial/README.md

 Java supports them with ease, and we have coded quite a few examples using them, already.

 Java also has a **wrapper class** corresponding to each of them, which make their primitive versions more versatile.
 The wrapper classes we are talking about are:

 $$
-wrapper classes are used to wrap primitive data types such as int, char, etc. into objects
+wrapper classes are classes that wrap primitive data types such as int, char, etc. into an objects
 * ```Byte```: for ```byte```
 * ```Short```: matching ```short```
 * ```Integer``` corresponding to ```int```
 * ```Long```: about ```long```
 SS$$SS

 Let's see how we can work with them.

 ##### Snippet-01 : Integer Sizes